andrewcooke/ParserCombinator.jl/README.md

 like Haskell's Parsec or Python's pyparsing.
 It can parse any iterable type (not just strings) (except for regexp matchers, of course).

-ParserCombinator's main advantage may be its flexible [design](#design), which separates the matchers from the evaluation strategy.
-That may sound odd, but makes it [easy](#evaluation) to "plug in" memoization, or debug traces, or to restrict backtracking in a similar way to Parsec - all while using the same grammar.
+ParserCombinator's main advantage is its flexible [design](#design), which separates the matchers from the evaluation strategy.
+This makes it [easy](#evaluation) to "plug in" memoization, or debug traces, or to restrict backtracking in a similar way to Parsec - all while using the same grammar.

 It also contains pre-built parsers for
 [Graph Modelling Language](#graph-modelling-language) and [DOT](#dot).